Cross-dressing ceramicist creates Brit museum show

-LONDON The unnamed craftsmen who fashioned the countless treasures of the British Museum are to be honored in an exhibition curated by British artist Grayson Perry, the museum said this week.
+LONDON The unnamed craftsmen who fashioned the countless treasures of the British Museum are to be honoured in an exhibition curated by British artist Grayson Perry, the museum said this week.

 The cross-dressing ceramicist has selected 190 objects from the museum's vast collections to be displayed together with his own works.